 What is the plan for the invasive species that currently inhabit the park area?

-We will do our best to eliminate the invasive aquatic plants through manual removal.
-The park is an area in which the goal is for local, native species to thrive.
-We will be working with local FWC staff to manage the park in the most efficient and responsible manor.
+We do our best to remove the invasive aquatic plants manually.
+The park is an area where the goal is for local native species to thrive.
+We work with local FWC staff to manage the park most efficiently and responsibly.

 Why aren't pets allowed?

 Pets are not permitted at the Ocala Wetland Recharge Park.
 Even the most docile pets can be instinctually predatory animals and therefore a threat to wildlife.
-The Ocala Wetland Recharge Park is home, either temporarily or permanently, to protected animal species.
-Additionally, to provide a truly inclusive environment, it is important to realize not all people are comfortable around domestic animals.
+The Ocala Wetland Recharge Park is home to protected animal species, either temporarily or permanently.
+Additionally, to provide a truly inclusive environment, it is essential to recognize that not everyone is comfortable around domestic animals.
 Lastly, pet waste is a known nutrient pollutant and can contain harmful parasites and diseases.
-In an effort to protect all creatures great and small, we ask that you keep all pets at home.
+To protect all creatures great and small, please keep all pets at home.

 Why is there so much algae?